Multilingualism and digital educational innovations in French Guiana

 Then sociolinguistic surveys enabled us to describe the multilingualism of Guyanese society: some forty languages live side by side in very diverse configurations from one village to another, as can be seen on Map 1, which enabled us to discuss the language policies pursued in the school sector.
 The study of exchanges between teachers and students in the classroom also showed the importance of drawing on everyone's resources to communicate and learn better.

-Langues 1 parlées en Guyane
+Carte 1 Langues parlées en Guyane

 Constant dialogue with a wide range of stakeholders (ministries, education authorities, universities, local and national associations, groups of speakers) has led to the introduction of bilingual teaching programs: an experimental program in 1998, followed by the creation of a corps of professional bilingual teachers and the generalization of this program after the Cayenne agreements following social unrest in 2017.
 Training courses in bilingual or plurilingual teaching and specific courses have recently been created at Guyana's École supérieure du professorat et de l'éducation (ESPE).